 The PEP signal is available on Local Primary Stations that use the Premiere Radio Network.
 The majority of the populated areas have access to the PEP signal via Premiere.

 County By County distribution chart.
-The following list outlines each county in Oregon, its FIPS code and how it receives the President’s message
+The following list outlines each county in Oregon, its FIPS code and how it receives the President’s message:

 Baker County, 041001, Eastern Oregon Operational Area